Przybyszów, Podkarpackie Voivodeship: History

 The village ceased to exist after World War II, when the entire population was deported to Ukraine as part of Soviet and Polish population exchange operations.
 (UPA sotnias (units) had been stationed in this village, and the village was subsequently burned.)
 None of the original structures exist, although excavation would likely reveal their foundations.

 Names

-Przybyszow, meaning “Outsiders” or “Newcomers” – A now non-existent village in the municipality Bukowsko in Sanok County, Subcarpathian province of Southeast Poland.
+Przybyszow, meaning "Outsiders" or "Newcomers" – A now non-existent village in the municipality Bukowsko in Sanok County, Subcarpathian province of Southeast Poland.

-Residents

-The surnames of the inhabitants of Przybyszow during the nineteenth century include: Bąk, Chomik, Cyganik, Gajdosz, Gulicz, Homerda, Jurnak, Kalimun, Kiryk, Kuzyna, Krawchyk, Krupa, Moskal, Moczków, Nimec, Ogrodnik, Osiurak, Paszkiewicz, Popowicz, Priatka, Proper, Stefura, Swider, Turnak, Volians'kyj/Wolański, Wołoszynowski.
-(More surnames to be added later.)

 Architecture

 The village is located along a stream called Płonka, which is a tributary of the Osława River, bordered on the other side by the village Płonna.
 Homes were situated along the brook valley, on the northeastern slope of forested mountain range (up Tokarnia 777 m above sea level) forming the watershed between Osława and Wisłok.

 Religion

 At the turn of the 20th century, the Lemko residents of the village belonged to the St. Paraskevia Greek Catholic parish in Karlikow (of which Alexei Malarchyk was the priest), although there was a filial (or branch/daughter) church in the village.
 The smaller village of Wola Piotrowa was also part of that parish.
 Roman Catholics (Poles) belonged to the Bukowsko parish.